wp-plugins/my-weather/readme.txt

 1. Download the zip file and extract the contents,
 2. Upload the folder `my-weather` to your WP plugin folder `/wp-content/plugins/` directory,
-3. Go to Plugins > Installed, and activate the plugin,
+3. Go to Plugins > Plugins, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
 5. Select the type, colors, country, city and size from the widget's setting menu
+6. Contact us at widgets at openweather.com or visit [openweather.com/support](http://www.openweather.com/wordpress.phtml)
+7. Please rate our plugin!

 == Screenshots ==